 Students who have completed fewer than 75 credit hours must visit their advisor at least once per semester for registration clearance.
 We suggest continuing to work with your advisor until you graduate in order to take full advantage of his/her professional expertise.

-Students may make advising appointments with Honors College staff members by calling Janelle Melton, Program Administrator, at 836-6370.
+Students may make advising appointments with Honors College staff members by calling Emily Wright, Administrative Assistant II, at 836-6370.
 Students may also walk-in for appointments anytime that an advisor is available.

 Students may make advising appointments with faculty members by contacting the academic major department or by calling the faculty member at his/her office.
 All faculty members keep regular office hours throughout the academic year.